Additional Student Information

 In order to use an ACU Department’s bulletin boards, permission must be received from the specific department where the flyer is to be posted.

 Chapel Projector Screens

 Members of the ACU community may create Powerpoint slides to run in Moody Coliseum before chapel.
-To submit a Powerpoint slide, email it to firstname.lastname@example.org with the dates you would like the slide run (keep in mind that chapel occurs in Moody on Mondays, Wednesdays, and Fridays).
+To submit a Powerpoint slide, email it to firstname.lastname@example.org with the dates you would like the slide run.
 Slides should be a minimum of 40 point font and in landscape position.

 Students may use chalk under the following specifications: 1) the chalk is water- soluble; 2) it is not placed on brick walkways; 3) no chalking in covered places where rain cannot wash away the chalk; 4) no chalking on vertical surfaces such as the sides of buildings or concrete walls.

 While Student Life will not proactively monitor personal web sites, social networking sites, blogs, online video hosting sites, and other such Internet information repositories for student conduct violations, the university will address student conduct violations that are reported to the Student Life office.
 If, in the course of the investigation, violations of law or policy are identified, the student(s) will face a disciplinary response as outlined in the Student Conduct section of this handbook.

 Students participating in intramural sports and other university activities do so at their own risk.
 The university is not liable for accidents incurred during these activities and does not provide insurance covering student medical care or treatment.
 A student may elect to purchase medical insurance through an outside provider.